weongyo/varnish-perf/README.md

 Extend arguments are as follows:

+* -hdr "string"

+  Sets extra HTTP header.
+Please note that don't need to put \r\n at end of string.
+It'll be automatically inserted.

 * -body "string"

   If this argument is defined, "string" would be body of HTTP request.